 Let me explain how this works.
 God has perfect foreknowledge of everything.
 That means that no act of rebellion catches Him off guard or unprepared without what we might think of as a “backup” plan.
 The perfect illustration of this is Adam and Eve in the garden of Eden.
 They went against God’s will by eating the fruit from the knowledge of good and evil.
 In so doing they fell into sin.
 But did God panic?
 No. Instead He instituted the concept of a substitutionary sacrifice as He killed two animals and used the skins to make clothing for Adam and Eve (Genesis 3:21, Hebrews 9:22).
 This shedding of blood was an early foreshadowing of all the animal sacrifices that would be offered up during the Old Testament period under the law.
 Taking things even further, all of those Old Testament offerings eventually found their ultimate fulfillment in Jesus offering Himself up on a Roman cross as the sacrifice for the sins of the world.

 …knowing that you were not redeemed with corruptible things, like silver or gold, from your aimless conduct received by tradition from your fathers, but with the precious blood of Christ, as of a lamb without blemish and without spot.
-He indeed was foreordained before the foundation of the world, but was manifest in these last times for you… (1 Peter 1:18-20)
+He indeed was foreordained before the foundation of the world, but was manifest in these last times for you… (1 Peter 1:18-20, N.K.J.V.)

 You see, this is how God works.
 In some strange way that you and I can’t fully fathom or grasp, His original will doesn’t have to be His primary will.
 Even more than that, His original will doesn’t have to be as good as His primary will.
 Have you ever thought about what would have happened if Adam and Eve hadn’t sinned?
 I’ll tell you.
 They would have lived forever on earth in the garden of Eden.
 Keep in mind that bodily death is the result of sin (Romans 5:12).
 So if you eliminate sin altogether, you eliminate death altogether.
 That means that a sinless Adam and Eve would have been immortal there in the garden of Eden.
 Admittedly that would certainly have been an awesome existence for them, but it does have one major drawback: They would never have seen the inside of heaven or been able to spend eternity in direct fellowship with God on His throne.